rocket-pool/smartnode/README.md

   - `rocketpool pdao claim-bonds, cb` - Unlock any bonded RPL you have for a proposal or set of challenges, and claim any bond rewards for defending or defeating the proposal
   - `rocketpool pdao propose, p` - Make a Protocol DAO proposal
   - `rocketpool pdao proposals, o` - Manage Protocol DAO proposals
+  - `rocketpool pdao initialize-voting, iv` - Unlocks a node operator's voting power (only required for node operators who registered before governance structure was in place)
+  - `rocketpool pdao set-voting-delegate, svd` - Set the address you want to use when voting on Rocket Pool on-chain governance proposals, or the address you want to delegate your voting power to.
 - **queue**, q - Manage the Rocket Pool deposit queue
   - `rocketpool queue status, s` - Get the deposit pool and minipool queue status
   - `rocketpool queue process, p` - Process the deposit pool